kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### ORF 523: Convex Optimization

 Coming Spring 2016.

+### ORF 525: Statistical Learning and Nonparametric Estimation

+Coming Spring 2016.

 ### PHY 521: Mathematical Physics

 Coming Spring 2016.

-### APC 529: Coding Theory and Random Graphs
+### APC 529: Coding Theory and Random Graphs <a href= "{{ site.baseurl }}/notes/529_random-graphs.pdf" title="529randomgraphs">[pdf]</a>

-<a href= "{{ site.baseurl }}/notes/529_random-graphs.pdf" title="529randomgraphs">[Here]</a> are my notes on the random graphs portion of APC 529, taught by Professor Emmanuel Abbe of Princeton.
+These are my notes on the random graphs portion of APC 529, taught by Professor Emmanuel Abbe of Princeton.
 The topics include an introduction to random graphs, the Erdos-Renyi model, graph properties and phase transition phenomena (for giant component and connectivity), some spectral graph theory, and finally an introduction to recent work on the Stochastic Block Model (SBM).

-### ELE 535: Pattern Recognition and Machine Learning

-I will post my scribe notes for this course at the end of January 2016.

-### MAT 340: Applied Algebra
+### MAT 340: Applied Algebra <a href= "{{ site.baseurl }}/notes/340_notes.pdf" title="340alg">[pdf]</a>

-I will post my scribe notes for this course very very soon.
+Applied algebra covered the basic theorems of group theory with a section on representation theory at the end.
+These notes will be updated in the future with coverage of the Sylow theorems and finite simple groups.

 ### COS 511: Theoretical Machine Learning